opcode81/sensAI/README-dev.md

    * Set the release version and add the respective git tag:
      `bumpversion release --commit --tag`

-     (unless you want to publish the alpha version, in which case you need create the git tag manually.)
+     (unless you want to publish a beta version, in which case you need to skip this command and instead create the git tag manually.)

    * Push the new release:
      * `git push`